-House Bills 4817 and 4818 place an additional check-off box on the individual state income tax return form to allow taxpayers to make voluntary donations to any Junior Achievement organization.
-This applies beginning with the 2016 tax year.
+House Bills 4817 and 4818 would place an additional check-off box on the individual state income tax return form to allow taxpayers to make voluntary donations to any Junior Achievement organization.
+This would apply beginning with the 2016 tax year.

-This is added to the list of funds to which a taxpayer may contribute \$5, \$10, or more on an annual tax return.
+This would be added to the list of funds to which a taxpayer could contribute \$5, \$10, or more on an annual tax return.
 Because the amount of the contribution is deducted from a refund or added to the amount of tax owed, it has no state revenue impact.
 Under Section 435 of the Income Tax Act, the Department of Treasury has established a separate schedule on the income tax form for contribution designations.

 New contribution designations require two bills each.
-In this instance, House Bill 4818 amends the Income Tax Act (MCL 206.435) to create the checkoff on the individual income tax form, and House Bill 4817 creates the Michigan Junior Achievement Fund to receive donations from taxpayers.
-The Department of Treasury distributes the funds to the Junior Achievement of Michigan Great Lakes organization for distribution to other Junior Achievement organizations in the state.
-Money from the fund may be used as matching funds for a federal grant if those funds are to be used for financial literacy, entrepreneurship, and workforce readiness with junior achievement organizations in this state.
+In this instance, House Bill 4818 amends the Income Tax Act to create the check-off on the individual income tax form, and House Bill 4817 creates the Michigan Junior Achievement Fund to receive donations from taxpayers.
+Donations credited to this fund by the Department of Treasury are for donation to any Junior Achievement organization in the state.
+Money from the fund could be used as matching funds for a federal grant if those funds are to be used for financial literacy, entrepreneurship, and workforce readiness with junior achievement organizations in this state.